Wrongful Death Lawyers in Jacksonville

 - Defective product accident

-In most states, the immediate family of the deceased are allowed to file a wrongful death claim and seek compensation for damages.
-If the deceased has no remaining immediate family or children, then often times other surviving members of the family such as cousins, aunts, uncles or grandparents may be allowed to file suit.
+In most states, the immediate family of the deceased is allowed to file a wrongful death claim and seek compensation for damages.
+If the deceased has no remaining immediate family or children, then often times, other surviving members of the family such as cousins, aunts, uncles, or grandparents may be allowed to file a claim.

-Because of the amount of damages, statutes, and responsible parties that can be involved in a wrongful death suit, it is important to have an experienced attorney on your side who understands exactly what you deserve under the North Carolina Wrongful Death laws.
-The knowledgeable attorneys at the King Law Firm have over 25 years of combined experienced with handling wrongful death claims.
+Due to the sheer amount of damages, statutes, and responsible parties that can be involved in a wrongful death suit, it is important to have an experienced attorney on your side who understands exactly what you deserve under the North Carolina wrongful death laws.
+The knowledgeable Jacksonville wrongful death attorneys at King Law Firm have over 30 years of experience in handling wrongful death claims.

-If you, a friend or family member, have suffered from the loss of a loved one through a wrongful death, we encourage you to call us immediately!
-The King Law Firm is available 24 hours a day, 7 days a week, on our Toll-Free # (800) 635-1683.
+If you, a friend, or family member, have suffered the loss of a loved one through a wrongful death, we encourage you to call us immediately.
+King Law Firm is available 24 hours a day, 7 days a week at (910) 446-3080.